sharovatov/teamlead/speaking_club_en.md

 As soon as people start giving more talks more confidently, they see better feedback from the audience.
 This leads to:
 - their self-esteem growing, ‘impostor syndrome’ diminishing
 - their productivity and loyalty to the company growing
-- work more diverse and intense with events (which are different from a daily routine).
+- work getting more diverse and intense with events (which are different from a daily routine).

 The feel and belief they are doing an amazing job and them being a great specialist grow with every single applause they receive at a conference.

 They are even getting _smarter_ thanks to:
 - speech and cognition deep connection (psycholinguistics elaborate a lot on this)
-- every talk prep requires reflective analysis and synthesis phases (‘in order to learn start teaching’).

-There are multiple studies proving this effect: [#1](https://journals.sagepub.com/doi/abs/10.3102/00028312019002237), [#2](https://www.sciencedirect.com/science/article/abs/pii/S0361476X13000209), [#3](https://onlinelibrary.wiley.com/doi/abs/10.1002/acp.3410?campaign=wolearlyview).
+- every talk prep requires reflective analysis and synthesis phases (‘in order to learn start teaching’ — there are multiple studies proving this effect: [#1](https://journals.sagepub.com/doi/abs/10.3102/00028312019002237), [#2](https://www.sciencedirect.com/science/article/abs/pii/S0361476X13000209), [#3](https://onlinelibrary.wiley.com/doi/abs/10.1002/acp.3410?campaign=wolearlyview)).

 ## The training procedure